Question 209·Medium·Rhetorical Synthesis

 - It is recent.

-- It involves moderate coffee consumption (not zero, not excessive, but a middle amount).
+- It involves moderate coffee consumption (not excessive).

-- It shows a reduced risk of a chronic disease (a long-lasting condition like diabetes, not a short-term effect).
+- It shows a reduced risk of a chronic disease (a long-lasting condition like diabetes).

 Match the goal to the notes